biologist79/ESPuino/README.md

 | 12            | Neopixel              | DI     |                                                              |
 | 17            | BC337 (via R5)        | Base   | Don't forget R5!                                             |

-Optionally, GPIO 17 can be used to drive an NPN-transistor (BC337-40) that pulls a p-channel MOSFET (IRF9520) to GND in order to switch off current.
+Optionally, GPIO 17 can be used to drive an NPN-transistor (BC337-40) that pulls a p-channel MOSFET (IRF9520) to GND in order to switch off 5V-current.
 Transistor-circuit is described [here](https://dl6gl.de/schalten-mit-transistoren): Just have a look at Abb.
 4. Values of the resistors I used: R1: 10k, R2: omitted(!), R4: 10k, R5: 4,7k

 ## Prerequisites
-* For debugging-purposes serialDebug can be set (before compiling) to ERROR, NOTICE, INFO or DEBUG.
+* for debugging-purposes serialDebug can be set (before compiling) to ERROR, NOTICE, INFO or DEBUG.
-* Make decision, if MQTT should be enabled (enableMqtt)
+* make decision, if MQTT should be enabled (enableMqtt)
-* If yes, set the IP of the MQTT-server and check the MQTT-topics (states and commands)
+* if yes, set the IP of the MQTT-server and check the MQTT-topics (states and commands)
-* In setup() RFID-cards can be statically linked to an action/file.
+* in setup() RFID-cards can be statically linked to an action/file.
+Everything is stored in NVS.
+* set NUM_LEDS to the LED-number of your Neopixel-ring.
+* please note: Iy using audiobook-mode any playlist-savings will be overwritten with every start unless the RFID-cards in setup() are commented out.
+Main way to link RFID to an action will be a webservice (still under development)
-* Compile and upload the sketch
+* compile and upload the sketch

 ## Starting Tonuino-ESP32 first time
-After pluggin in it takes a few seconds until neopixel indicates that uC is ready by four (slow) rotating LEDs.
+After plugging in it takes a few seconds until neopixel indicates that Tonuino is ready (by four (slow) rotating LEDs).
 If uC was not able to connect to WiFi, an access-point (named Tonuino) is opened and after connecting this WiFi, a [configuration-Interface](http://192.168.4.1) is available.
 Enter WiFI-credentials, save them and restart the uC.
 Then reconnect to your "regular" WiFi.
 Place to favourite RFID-tag next to the RFID-reader and the music should start to play.
+While the playlist is generated, fast-rotating LEDs are shown.

 ## Interacting with Tonuino
 ### Playmodes